TwP/servolux/README.md

 Serv-O-Lux is a collection of Ruby classes that are useful for daemon and process management, and for writing your own Ruby services.
 The code is well documented and tested.
-It works with Ruby and JRuby supporting both 1.8 and 1.9 interpreters.
+It works with Ruby and JRuby supporting 1.9 and 2.0 interpreters.

 ### Features